You will learn

-Another benefit is that you can send more often than with SMS, and communicate more directly than with paid or organic marketing.
+Another benefit is that you can send more often than with SMS.
 This allows you to frequently send updates and information to subscribers via a channel you fully own.
 You can quickly iterate on what works well with subscribers and then create custom messages targeted to your audience in order to build a long-lasting relationship with them.

 People check their texts almost immediately after receiving them.
 There is a near-guarantee that recipients will see every message delivered to them within seconds.
 Thus, if you want to send an urgent message, SMS is the way to do it.

 Those who sign up for SMS marketing from your business tend to be more invested in your brand than your average email subscriber.
 They are almost like your VIPs, brand enthusiasts who you can cultivate long-lasting relationships with.Cons

 The cons of SMS are the opposite of the pros for email: